Micro-Invasive Glaucoma Surgery with Cataract Surgery

 What Happens During MIGS?

 This specially designed stent can reduce intraocular pressure (IOP) in adult patients who are currently taking IOP medication for mild or moderate open-angle glaucoma and who have a cataract.
-The insertion of the stent only adds a few minutes to the surgery and is done when the cataract surgery is complete.
+The insertion of the stent only adds a few minutes to the cataract surgery.
 Adding no significant risk to the procedure, the microstent can help greatly in the control of IOP and can reduce the number of medications that you are taking.

 What to Expect

 Bring a list of your current medications and a brief medical history to your pre-operative appointment, as your surgeon may recommend that you stop taking certain medications about a week before the surgery.
-You can go home the same day with an eye shield which can be removed the next day.
+MIGS is an outpatient surgery, so you can go home the same day.
+However, you will need a caregiver to drive you home.
 Depending on the patient, and if both eyes require treatment, it is common for the second eye surgery to be scheduled for 2-3 weeks later.
 You will receive antibiotics and anti-inflammatory eye drops to use for the next several weeks after surgery.
-Recovery time is brief, but your doctor will recommend that you avoid strenuous activities for one week like sports, lifting heavy objects or straining as this will increase your IOP.
+Recovery time is brief, but your doctor will recommend that you avoid strenuous activities for one week.

 Micro-invasive glaucoma surgery with cataract surgery is safe and effective in treating primary open-angle glaucoma and a cataract.
 The microstent procedure does not noticeably increase the risk of the cataract procedure, and some patients have been able to discontinue glaucoma drops after surgery.
 If you have a cataract and primary open-angle glaucoma, talk to your doctor about MIGS and cataract surgery.